“The Fed is blameless on the property bubble.”

 (WSJ readers learned about the Volcker speech mainly from their alert editorial page – Volcker’s Demarche – though his remarks were mentioned in a short news story, too.)

 Meanwhile, back at the FT, the debate over Greenspan raged.
 Columnist Martin Wolf, who for several years has been the dominant voice in international economic journalism (at least until last year, when anthropologist-turned-journalist Gillian Tett her full-time attention to the crisis in capital markets), wrote under the headline “Why Greenspan does not bear most of the blame.”
-Wolf, too, reiterated Greenspan’s argument that house prices soared around the world, not just the United States (“If there is little US-specific to explain, a US policy maker cannot be responsible”) — before all but retracting his support for the former chairman with a tart judgment.
+Wolf, too, reiterated Greenspan’s argument that house prices soared around the world, not just the

 The problem with Greenspan’s defense of his final years as Fed chairman, he wrote, is that “he is arguing that there is no middle way between repressed financial markets, on the one hand, and almost completely free ones, on the other.
 This is a counsel of despair.”

 In a more incendiary vein, the investment strategist Andrew Smithers wrote the FT to say that the argument of Greenspan’s article “resembles an errant fire brigade excusing itself for failing to attend, let alone extinguish a fire, on the grounds that it did not start it, and, despite being the monopoly supplier of paraffin [kerosene] to the neighborhood, was in no way responsible.”